Potty Training Boys

 Should I start my little boy potty training early?

-Some parents might think that it’s a good idea to begin potty training boys a bit earlier than normal.
+Some parents might think that it’s a good idea to begin potty training baby boys a bit earlier than normal.
 While this might seem like a great idea, it really could be a hindrance to your son’s progress.
 Starting the potty training process too soon can actually end up taking you longer than it would have if you had started at a more reasonable time for your son.

 Sometimes a child is simply not ready to learn potty training.
 This can be due to the child’s developmental stage or any type of stress or distractions, such as new siblings, recently starting preschool, or any other significant change.
 Any of these things can leave your son feeling way too overwhelmed to take on any sort of new challenge such as potty training.
 It is important to find specific motivators and provide your son with lots of encouragement to create a motivation to start using the potty like a big boy!